 What is free chlorine?

-Free chlorine is the amount of chlorine that hasn’t been used up in effect so is still available to kill algae and deal with other contaminants.
+Free chlorine is the amount that hasn’t been used up in effect, so it is still available to kill algae and deal with other contaminants.

 What is combined chlorine (chloramines)?

 Free chlorine reacts with other things in the water, killing unwanted algae and other contaminants.
-When it does so it reacts with them to form combined chlorine, also known as chloramines.
-Once this happens (sometimes called “chlorine lock”) it is effectively used up and no longer available to keep the pool clean.
+When it does so, it reacts with them to form combined chlorine, also known as chloramines.
+Once this happens (sometimes called “chlorine lock”), it is effectively used and no longer available to keep the pool clean.

 What is total chlorine?

-Total chlorine is, as the name suggests, the total amount of chlorine in the pool.
-This includes both the free chlorine and the combined chlorine.
+As the name suggests, total chlorine is the total amount of chlorine in the pool, including both the free chlorine and the combined chlorine.

-When you measure chlorine, you measure the total amount of chlorine in the pool, which means that there might be more combined chlorine than free chlorine despite high total chlorine readings.
+When you measure chlorine, you measure the total amount of chlorine in the pool, meaning there might be more combined chlorine than free chlorine despite high total chlorine readings.

-I suggest that you use a test system that measures the free chlorine as well as the total chlorine so you will then know what the actual situation is with regard to chlorine in your pool.
+I suggest that you use a test system that measures the free and total chlorine in your pool.
+This way, you will know what the actual situation is regarding chlorine in your pool.

-The JNW Direct Pool and Spa Test Strips give you readings for both total chlorine and free chlorine and also total hardness, pH, CTA (stabilizer), total alkalinity and even bromine if you use that.
+The JNW Direct Pool and Spa Test Strips give readings for total and free chlorine, total hardness, pH, CTA (stabilizer), total alkalinity, and even bromine if you use it.

 2. Cyanuric acid (CYA)